SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Literature review

 \subsection{Detection performance metrics}

-Detection methods might variate their performance under different time series \cite{fanaee-t_event_2014}.
-Therefore, there is a demand for comparing the results provided by them.
+Detectors might vary performance under different time series \cite{fanaee-t_event_2014}.
+Therefore, there is a demand to compare the results they provide.
 Such a process aims to guide the choice of suitable methods for detecting events of a time series in a particular application.
-For comparing event detection methods, standard classification metrics, such as F1, Precision, and Recall, are usually adopted \cite{han_data_2012,lavin_evaluating_2015,tatbul_precision_2018}.
+For comparing event detectors, standard classification metrics, such as F1, Precision, and Recall, are usually adopted \cite{han_data_2022,lavin_evaluating_2015,tatbul_precision_2018}.

-As usual, the standard classification metrics depend on measures of true positives ($TP$), true negatives ($TN$), false positives ($FP$), and false negatives ($FN$) \cite{han_data_2012}.
+As usual, the standard classification metrics depend on measures of true positives ($TP$), true negatives ($TN$), false positives ($FP$), and false negatives ($FN$) \cite{han_data_2022}.
 In event detection, the $TP$ refers to the number of events correctly detected (labeled) by the method.
 Analogously, $TN$ is the number of observations that are correctly not detected.
 On the other hand, the measure $FP$ is the number of detections that did not match any event, that is, false alarms.
 Analogously, $FN$ is the number of undetected events.
 Among the standard classification metrics, Precision and Recall are widely adopted.
 Precision reflects the percentage of detections corresponding to time series events (exactness), whereas Recall reflects the percentage of correctly detected events (completeness).
-Precision and Recall are combined in the F$_\beta$ metrics \cite{han_data_2012}.
+Precision and Recall are combined in the F$_\beta$ metrics \cite{han_data_2022}.
 The F1 metric is also widely used to help gauge the quality of event detection balancing Precision and Recall \cite{tatbul_precision_2018}.